The Live-In Kitchen

 2. Heat one teaspoon olive oil in a 2 quart saucepan over medium heat.
 Add the quinoa a cook, stirring frequently until the quinoa begins to pop.

-4. Remove from the heat and fluff with a fork, and season as desired before serving or using in your favorite recipe.
+4. Remove from the heat and allow to rest, covered, for 5-10 minutes.
+Fluff with a fork and season as desired before serving or using in your favorite recipe.

 a pot of cooked quinoa with a fork in it